Bid/Job Announcement Sanitation Clerk DSS

 The City of Chicago is an Equal Employment Opportunity and Military Friendly Employer.

-This position is covered under the City’s Collective Bargaining Agreement with the County, Municipal Supervisors and Foreman-Local 1001 (Bargaining Unit 54).
+These positions are open to the public and all current City employees covered under the City’s collective bargaining agreement with the Laborers International Union of North America, Local 1001, Bargaining Unit 54.
 Only employees in City job titles in this bargaining unit are eligible to bid.

 1. Check the box on your profile titled “Currently employed by the City of Chicago”